ronaldbosma/call-apim-backend-with-oauth/README.md

 1. Run the `azd init` command in an empty directory with the `--template` parameter to clone this template into the current directory.

     ```cmd
-    azd init --template ronaldbosma/protect-apim-with-oauth
+    azd init --template ronaldbosma/call-apim-backend-with-oauth
     ```

-    When prompted, specify the name of the environment, for example, `oauth`.
+    When prompted, specify the name of the environment, for example, `oauthbackend`.
 The maximum length is 32 characters.

 1. Run the `azd auth login` command to authenticate to your Azure subscription _(if you haven't already)_.